 Communist Terror in Greece

 When Greece was occupied by Nazi Germany, communists emerged as a dominant force in the guerilla warfare against the invaders.
-This helped gain public sympathy, which the communists then used to engage in ruthless conflict with partisans supporting the legitimate Greek government.
+This helped gain public sympathy for communism, which the communists then used to engage in ruthless conflict against partisans supporting the legitimate Greek government.

 At the end of World War II, communist partisans attempted to seize all of Greek territory, but were rebuffed by British forces and nationalist partisans.
-The ensuing truce was short-lived as the communists again headed to overthrow the government.
+The ensuing truce was short-lived, as the communists again endeavoured to overthrow the government.
 A bloody civil war followed, killing tens of thousands.

-Communists resorted to overall terror to assert their authority.
-Their most serious crime was the kidnapping of 30 000 children and deporting them to communist countries.
 Parents attempting to rescue their children were shot.
 This crime has been recorded in N. Gage's renowned book “Eleni”.
-Although communist resistance was eventually squashed, the Civil War legacy continued to divide Greek society for a long time.
+Although communist resistance was eventually squashed, the legacy of the Civil War continued to divide Greek society long after its conclusion.